Contributing

 Building-block submodels, one per parameter family, each owning its own priors:

-exponential_growth_modelsamples the doubling timeτand the doubling-time multiplierm = T/τ, notτandTdirectly, to break theC(T) = exp(rT)ridge.delay_modelis the gamma onset-to-death delay.cfr_modelis the case-fatality ratio.detection_window_modelis the export detection windoww.surveillance_dispersion_modelsamples on the1/√kscale.pooled_ascertainment_modelpartially pools the DRC and Uganda reporting fractionsp_drcandp_ugandaon the logit scale.
+exponential_growth_modelsamples the doubling timeτand the doubling-time multiplierm = T/τ, notτandTdirectly, to break theC(T) = exp(rT)ridge.delay_modelis the gamma onset-to-death delay.cfr_modelis the case-fatality ratio.detection_window_modelis the McCabe rectangular export detection windoww; the default export mechanism instead reuses the DRC onset-to-report delayf_rep(report_delay_model) as the onset-to-detection delay.surveillance_dispersion_modelsamples on the1/√kscale.pooled_ascertainment_modelpartially pools the DRC and Uganda reporting fractionsp_drcandp_ugandaon the logit scale.

-Observation submodels, one per data stream, each taking the growth state, adding its forward integral and likelihood: exports_model (Poisson), deaths_model (NegBinomial), cases_model (NegBinomial), and exports_deaths_model (Poisson).
+Observation submodels, one per data stream, each taking the growth state, adding its forward integral and likelihood: exports_model (Poisson), deaths_model (NegBinomial), reported_cases_model (NegBinomial), confirmed_cases_model (NegBinomial), and exports_deaths_model (Poisson).
+The Uganda export streams have delay-convolution variants (exports_delay_model, exports_deaths_delay_model, exports_detection_timing_delay_model) that replace the rectangular detection window with an onset-to-detection delay reusing the DRC f_rep; these are the bvd_joint defaults.

 Composers stitch the blocks into full generative models: exports_only_model, deaths_only_model, cases_only_model, exports_deaths_only_model, imperial_only_model (exports and deaths, the Imperial joint configuration), and bvd_joint (all four streams).
 Each composer conditionally includes only the likelihoods for the streams it carries.
 A single-stream composer never instantiates the other observation submodels, so a discrete stream is never left sampled, which would trip Turing's model check.
 Pass a stream as missing to drop its likelihood; bvd_joint with all streams missing is the generator used for the prior and posterior predictive checks.